fedora-infra/bodhi/docs/index.rst

 Bodhi is designed to democratize the package update testing and release process for RPM based Linux distributions.
-It provides an interface for developers to propose updates to a distribution, and an interface for testers to leave feedback about updates through a +1/-1 karma system..
+It provides an interface for developers to propose updates to a distribution, and an interface for testers to leave feedback about updates through a +1/-1 karma system.

 Features of bodhi
 -------------------

 * Provides an interface for developers and release engineers to manage pushing out package updates for multiple version releases.
 * Helps in delivering quality packages and repository sustainment with automated testing.
 * Gives community testers an interface to leave feedback about package updates.
 * Provides a framework that will allow future integrations to various other QA and developer tools.
 * Announces the arrival of new packages entering the collection.
 * Bodhi publishes end-user release notes known as errata.